percona/k8spsmdb-docs/docs/backups-restore.md

   selective:
     withUsersAndRoles: true
     namespaces:
+    - "db1.collection1"
-    - "db.collection"
+    - "db2.collection2"
 ```

 The `selective.namespaces` field allows you to specify several "namespaces" (subsets of data) as a list.
-Each "namespace" is represented as a pair of database and collection names (or just `database_name.*` to get everything from the specific database).
+Each "namespace" is represented as a pair of database and collection names, or just `database_name.*` to get everything from the specific database.
+Specifying "*" as an item in the `namespaces` means restoring all databases and collections.

 Also, you can use `selective.withUsersAndRoles` set to `true` to restore a custom database with users and roles from a full backup.